AssetMatrix500/Portfolio-Optimization_Enhanced/README.md

 --------------------------------------------------------------------------------------------------------------------------
 6. Acknowledgment
 --------------------------------------------------------------------------------------------------------------------------
 This project builds upon the excellent Modern Portfolio Theory implementation by Daniel Carpenter.
-The original work established the foundation for using PSO in portfolio optimization, which we've extended with additional statistical techniques and practical investment features.
+The original work established the foundation for using PSO in portfolio optimization, which I've extended with additional statistical techniques and practical investment features.

 --------------------------------------------------------------------------------------------------------------------------
 7. License